-What?
-You don’t know how to write a YouTube description?
+You don’t know how to write a YouTube video description?

 No worries!
 That’s what we’re here for.
 So let’s get started!

 We are going to start with the basics and walk you through the entire process.
 By the time you get to the end of this text, you will be a pro at writing a YouTube description that is intriguing… and ones that will have a positive effect on your SEO and YouTube rankings.

 Here are the basics for successful YouTube video descriptions:

 Your description helps YouTube to understand the content (and context) of your video.
 Any word or keyword you include in the description can help you boost your video’s rankings in YouTube search (and Suggested Videos).

 YouTube strongly recommends that you optimize your video description for SEO:

 “YouTube is one of the largest search engines in the world.
 And writing a description with keywords can help viewers find your videos more easily through search.”
 YouTube Creator Academy

 Always have a so-called focus keyword.
 A focus keyword is the main phrase you try to rank for.
 Ideally, you have this focus keyword already in mind before shooting the video.
 This way you can mention the focus keyword in the video’s spoken text as well.
 Since YouTube also crawls your subtitles this might give you an additional SEO boost.